t-jor/t-jor/README.md

 ### **🧱 3) Data Modeling & Transformation**

 This is where everything comes together.
-I used **dbt Cloud**, **SQL**, and **Jinja** to turn raw datasets into clean, testable, analytics-ready models — often following a medallion-style architecture to separate staging, transformation logic, and analytics outputs.
+I used **dbt Cloud**, **SQL**, and **Jinja** to turn raw datasets into clean, testable, analytics models — often following a medallion-style approach to separate staging, transformation logic, and analytics outputs.

 **Examples:**